 A Level Biology

-A Level Biology is split into six modules:
+Biology A Level is split into six modules:

-- Development of practical skills in biology
+1. Development of practical skills in biology

-- Foundations in biology
+2. Foundations in biology

-- Exchange and transport
+3. Exchange and transport

-- Biodiversity, evolution and disease
+4. Biodiversity, evolution and disease

-- Communications, homeostasis and energy
+5. Communications, homeostasis and energy

-- Genetics, evolution and ecosystems
+6. Genetics, evolution and ecosystems

+All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
+Two of these should be grades 6.
 Specifically for Biology, you will need GCSE Double Science at grade 6 or above, OR GCSE Biology and GCSE Chemistry at grade 6 or above AND GCSE Maths at grade 6 or above AND a total GCSE point score of 30 or more for your best five subjects.

 AS and A Level Biology are assessed through a series of written examinations and there is no course work involved.
 AS Level: AS Papers 1 and 2 can assess any content from Modules 1 to 4 A Level: A Level Paper 1 assesses the content from Modules 1, 2, 3 and 5 A Level Paper 2 assesses the content from Modules 1, 2, 4 and 6 A Level Paper 3 assesses the content from Modules 1 to 6.

-The study of biology is useful in a wide range of careers such as medicine, dentistry, veterinary science, nursing, biomedical science, biological sciences, marine biology, nutrition, chiropractic, physiotherapy and many more.
+The study of Biology is useful in a wide range of careers such as medicine, dentistry, veterinary science, nursing, biomedical science, biological sciences, marine biology, nutrition, chiropractic, physiotherapy and many more.